Beyond The Classroom

 Our classes take place on the weekends.
 They’re designed for driven students that wish to study extra subjects in addition to their regular high school workload.

-Classes take place in three-hour sessions (with breaks), once per week.
-Students will target the May 2021 exam session.
+Classes take place in two-hour sessions (with breaks), once per week.
+Students will target the May 2022 exam session.

 Explore the ideas, theories, and methods of the scientific study of behavior and mental processes.